deltorosalazar/node-rest-shop/README.md

 ## To take into accuont
 - The server will be running in the port 3002
 - To test the API, use [Postman](https://www.getpostman.com/apps)
-- Some routes are protected, so you have to register first:
+- Some routes are protected, so you have to register and log in first:

 | Endpoint                                  | Method    | Body                                                     |
 | :---------------------------------------: | :-------: | :------------------------------------------------------: |